Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Discussion

 \section{Discussion}

-Our study investigated how the realism of self-avatars, a group of co-located virtual humans and related (in)congruencies affected the users' VR experience regarding the perception of virtual others, self-representation, and spatial presence.
-In the upcoming sections, we will delve into our study's findings, address its limitations, and explore the implications of our research.
+Our study investigated how the realism of self-avatars, a group of co-located virtual humans, and related (in)congruencies affected the users' VR experience regarding the perception of virtual others, self-representation, and spatial presence.
+In order to aid comprehension, \autoref{table:hypos} restates all hypotheses and explorative evaluations.
+The upcoming sections, will delve into our study's findings, address its limitations, and explore the implications of our research.